WPNET/wp-server-cli/README.md

 # wp-server
-`wp-server` is a command-line tool for managing common server and site-specific operations on a WordPress server.
-It simplifies tasks such as restarting services, managing cache, and adjusting PHP timeouts.
+`wp-server` is a command-line tool for managing common server and site-specific operations on a SpinupWP server.
+It provides "site" users with simple CLI tools for tasks such as restarting services, managing cache, and adjusting PHP timeouts.

 ## Installation